 ANOVA Analysis

-To determine the variation in efficiency scale amongst all the medical professionals, one-way ANOVA concerning scale has been conducted.
-The results have been presented in Table 23.
-The f-statistics has been computed to be 1.357 with p-value of 0.271 (p-value> 0.05).
+One-way ANOVA concerning scale has been conducted to determine the variation in efficiency scale amongst all the medical professionals.
+The results are presented in Table 23.
+The f-statistics has been computed to be 1.357 with a p-value of 0.271 (p-value> 0.05).
 Hence, the p-value implies no difference in the scale efficiency of the professionals working in different hospitals.
 However, considering the sensitive nature of the profession, the health service sector and the associated practitioners should be highly efficient (WHO, 2016).
-The statement implies that the average efficiency of all professionals should be high and the model score obtained in this case is 9, which is also high.
+The statement implies that the average efficiency of all professionals should be high, and the model score obtained in this case is 9, which is also high.
 Hence, the findings are consistent.

 Table 23: ANOVA Analysis of Efficiency of Professionals concerning Category sorted by Scale